mne-tools/mne-python/doc/manual/statistics.rst

 and typically allow for clusterwise inference.
 These tests can be applied over a wide range of situations inclduing single subject and group analyses in time, space and frequency.
-The only requirement is that the scientific hypothesis can be mapped onto an exchangeability nullhypothesis in which two or more conditions can be compared and exchanged across permutations to generate an empirical distribution.
+The only requirement is that the scientific hypothesis can be mapped onto an exchangeability null hypothesis in which two or more conditions can be compared and exchanged across permutations to generate an empirical distribution.

 The clustering permutation API in MNE-Python is grouped according to different contrasts of interest and clustering connectivity prior, i.e., assumptions about the grouping and neighborhood of the observations.

-- :func:`mne.stats.permutation_cluster_1samp_test` supports paired contrasts without spatial prior.
+- :func:`mne.stats.permutation_cluster_1samp_test` supports paired contrasts with spatial prior.

-- :func:`mne.stats.permutation_cluster_test` supports F-contrasts without spatial prior.
+- :func:`mne.stats.permutation_cluster_test` supports F-contrasts with spatial prior.

-- :func:`mne.stats.spatio_temporal_permutation_cluster_1samp_test` supports paired contrasts with spatial prior.
+- :func:`mne.stats.spatio_temporal_permutation_cluster_1samp_test` supports paired contrasts without spatial prior.

-- :func:`mne.stats.spatio_temporal_permutation_cluster_test` supports F-contrasts with spatial prior.
+- :func:`mne.stats.spatio_temporal_permutation_cluster_test` supports F-contrasts without spatial prior.

 Using the TFCE option observation- instead of cluster-wise hypothesis testing can be realized.

 .. note:: Note that the permutation clustering functions do not constitute thresholding to paramterical tests.
-    Allthough using F-tests and t-tests internally for contrast enhancment, the actual test statistic is the cluster size.
+    Although using F-tests and t-tests internally for contrast enhancement, the actual test statistic is the cluster size.
-.. note:: Unless TFCE is used, the hypotheses tested are clusterwise.
+.. note:: Unless TFCE is used, the hypotheses tested are cluster-wise.
 This means that no inference is provided for individual time points, sensors, dipole locations or frequencies in such a cluster.